lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 > --------------------
 ```

+### Modeling the store and the cart

-How do we modify the `store` and the `cart` to take the quantity into consideration?
+- How do we modify the `store` and the `cart` to take the quantity into consideration?
+- What do we need to change in our code?

 ## Step 3 - Adding availability 🛍🛍🛍